How do students get to school?

 In Areas A & B, small vans will pick up Preschool, Transition Kindergarten, Kindergarten and Grade 1 students only, as close to the house as possible.

-It is possible to apply for school bussing for the Winter period only, from the end of the October break until Spring break (Monday, October 26th through Thursday, March 24th).
+It is possible to apply for school bussing for the Winter period only, from Monday, October 24th through Friday, March 24th.

 Upon request, the Transportation Department (firstname.lastname@example.org) may be able to organize ad-hoc routes, the full cost of which will be the responsibility of the parents.